Coast Guard accepts Guam’s third fast response cutter

-The Coast Guard accepts delivery of its newest Sentinel-class fast response cutter (FRC), the Coast Guard Cutter Frederick Hatch (WPC 1143), from Bollinger Shipyards in Key West, FL, Feb.
-10, 2021.
-The Frederick Hatch is scheduled to be the third FRC stationed in Guam and will arrive in Santa Rita during the summer.
-(U.S. Coast Guard photo courtesy of Ensign Alexandra Hughes/Released)
+SANTA RITA, Guam —The Coast Guard accepted delivery of its newest Sentinel-class fast response cutter (FRC), the Coast Guard Cutter Frederick Hatch (WPC 1143), from Bollinger Shipyards in Key West, FL, Thursday.

+Frederick Hatch is scheduled to be the third FRC stationed in Guam and will arrive in Santa Rita during the summer.
+The cutter was placed in commission, special status, and will remain in Florida while the crew completes pre-commissioning trials and maintenance.

+“The fast response cutters in the Pacific are a game changer for the Coast Guard,” said Cmdr.
+Josh Empen, deputy sector commander.
+Coast Guard Sector Guam.
+“Frederick Hatch will be the third fast response cutter in Guam, joining the Coast Guard Cutter Myrtle Hazard (WPC-1139) and Oliver Henry (WPC 1140) who have already saved mariners in distress at sea, intercepted narcotics, and boarded several vessels to deter illegal, unreported and unregulated fishing in Oceania.
+These cutters are conducting longer missions over greater distances than the older patrol boats they are replacing.”

 |Date Taken: